Channel Coordination

 2. Select Target Specific Users.

-3. Search for a named user and select from the listed results.
+3. Search for a Named User and select from the listed results.

 1. Select Fan Out and the channels you want to send the message to.

-2. Click Save and continue.
+2. Select Save and continue.

 POST /api/push HTTP/1.1